Resonant squeezed light from photonic Cooper pairs: Model for light-matter interaction mediated by a Raman phonon

-Interactions similar to (\ref{S-Wint}) are known to generate two-mode squeezed states of light that play a key role in quantum sensing and computing \cite{Walls2008}.
+The state (\ref{psiSW}) is ``photon paired''; it is known to generate two-mode squeezed states of light \NM{that are entangled \cite{Duan2000} and} play a key role in quantum sensing and computing \cite{Gerry2004, Walls2008}.
 However, the Schrieffer-Wolff method leads to a perturbative series in powers of $\eta/(1-q)$.
 The series blows up when $q\rightarrow 1$, the phonon resonance condition for ``real'' emission/absorption of a phonon.
+In this regime Eqs.~(\ref{S-Wint})~and~(\ref{psiSW}) are not expected to be good approximations.
 Below we propose a nonperturbative solution to this problem.